-Working while you study has many advantages, most notably, the additional income certainly helps with daily living expenses.
-You'll also gain valuable insights about the types of organisations you want to work with, and when it comes to applying for a job after graduation, you may have a competitive advantage over other applicants.
+Working while you study has many advantages.
+Most notably, the additional income certainly helps with daily living expenses.
+You'll also gain valuable insights about the types of organisations you want to work with.
+When applying for a job after graduation, you may have a competitive advantage over other applicants.

 Work placements

-Many of the UCOL Te Pūkenga programmes of study have a work experience component, whereby you'll be required to work for a local organisation or in a UCOL Te Pūkenga training environment for a set number of hours per week.
+Many of the UCOL programmes of study have a work experience component, whereby you'll be required to work for a local organisation or in a UCOL training environment for a set number of hours per week.

 Whilst this is unpaid work, the experience is invaluable, giving you contacts in the industry and real-life experiences.
 You may also have a professional, UCOL-branded uniform to wear.